 Fortran provides access to individual bits within a storage unit by bit manipulation intrinsic procedures.
 Of particular use, double-word shift procedures are provided to extract bit fields crossing storage unit boundaries.

 The bit model does not provide an interpretation for negative integer values.
 There are distinct shift intrinsic procedures to interpret, or not interpret, the left-most bit as the sign bit.

+(Aside – Fortran does not define the mapping of sequential unformatted files and this can lead to a vulnerability when using such files between programs compiled with different language processors, or even between different versions of the same processor.
+This could be placed in in clause 7)

 6.3.2 Guidance to language users

+Use the language-provided intrinsics whenever bit manipulations are necessary, especially those that occupy more than one storage unit.
+Choose shift intrinsic procedures cognizant of the need to affect the sign bit, or not.

 Use the intrinsic procedure bit_size to determine the size of the bit model supported by the kind of integer in use.

 Be aware that the Fortran standard uses the term “left-most” to refer to the highest-order bit, and the term “left” to mean towards (as in shiftl), or from (as in maskl), the highest-order bit.